On the Theoretical Limitations of Embedding-based Link Prediction: Experiments

 \subsection{Experimental setting}

 \paragraph{General Hyperparameters} We guide the choice of hyperparameters by guidelines from the original papers of each model, as well as insights from recent benchmarking papers~\cite{ruffinelli_you_2020,ali_bringing_2022}.
-All baseline models are trained using the Adam optimizer~\cite{kingma_adam_2014} with a learning rate of $10^{-4}$, except for \Distmult, which uses a higher learning rate of $10^{-3}$.
-We use a batch size of 1000 for all models as KGEs are more stable with larger batch sizes~\cite{ruffinelli_you_2020}, except for \RESCALMix, our largest model, which uses a batch size of 500 for memory constraints.
+All baseline models are trained using the Adam optimiser~\cite{kingma_adam_2014} with a learning rate of $10^{-4}$, except for \Distmult and \Complex (without \KGEMix), which use a higher learning rate of $10^{-3}$ due to their shallow architecture.
+We use a batch size of 1000 for all models as KGEs are more stable with larger batch sizes~\cite{ruffinelli_you_2020}, except for \RESCAL, \RESCALMix, \CompGCN and \CompGCNMix, which use a batch size of 500 on \texttt{ogbl-biokg} and \texttt{openbiolink} for memory constraints.
 The models are trained for 30 training set epochs, with early stopping according to validation set metrics at a patience of 8 epochs.

 \paragraph{Regularisation} Following the findings of~\cite{ruffinelli_you_2020}, which showed that dropout~\cite{srivastava_dropout_2014} is more effective than norm-based regularisation for KGEs, we apply a dropout of $0.1$ to the encoded representation $\bh_{s,r}$ (recalling that models can be represented as $\phi(s,r,o) = \bh_{s,r}^\top \be_o$).
 An exception to this is \ConvE, which already incorporates dropout within its neural network layers.